 Dairy.
-In a move that the U.S. dairy farmers have applauded, USMCA would increase U.S. dairy access up to 3.59% of Canada's dairy market, but it would not dismantle Canada's supply-management system.
+USMCA would increase U.S. dairy access up to 3.59% of Canada's dairy market, but it would not dismantle Canada's supply-management system.
 Canada also removed its "Class 7" pricing for ultra-high filtration (UHF) milk.
 In return, the United States expanded import quota levels for Canadian dairy and sugar products.